Connecting cultures for Sahara Net professional animation explainer

 A business explainer for the global leader of Internet and Communication Technology Sahara Net

 Sahara Net is a top Internet and Communications Technology provider in the Saudi Market.
 The challenge was to create a highly professional business explainer video.
 The motion video had to depict the scope of the company’s services.
 The message had to target both audiences on the regional market, as well as in the international arena.
-Xplai team had to approach the problem through the culturally sensitive filter.
+Xplai’s team had to approach the problem through a culturally sensitive filter.
 Therefore, we decided to emphasize the transitions that will be the neutral key element throughout the animation explainer video.

 Watch a brief summary of the article in our video

 Nonetheless, we didn’t want to stick too close to the classics.
 Static and boring in the range of black tie business classics, or on the contrary, overloading it with unknown terminology.
 However, we didn’t want to go too far with the animation to avoid making the explainer too cartoonish either.
 Finally, we’ve found the compromise.
 Our team decided not to push too far on the illustrations and animation and chose a softer approach in order to represent a wide range of cloud services offered by the company.